STEllAR-GROUP/blaze_tensor/README.md

 ## Building and installing BlazeTensor

 In order to use BlazeTensor you will need a proper installation of the [Blaze library](https://bitbucket.org/blaze-lib/blaze/src).
-Please see [here](https://bitbucket.org/blaze-lib/blaze/wiki/Configuration%20and%20Installation) for instructions for installing it.
+Please see [here](https://bitbucket.org/blaze-lib/blaze/wiki/Configuration%20and%20Installation) for instructions on how to install it.
 If you want to run the BlazeTensor tests you will also need the Blaze source directory.

 1. Clone this repository
 2. Create a build directory